andywalton7/sdk-test/source/index.html.md

 Like the **Consumer Options** flow, the **Consumer Options Flex** flow enables you to provide delivery timeslots to your customer at point of purchase.
 However, rather than generating a single consignment from the options selected, this flow generates orders, which can then be packed into multiple consignments.

 The **Consumer Options Flex** flow can be used to provide front-end delivery options in circumstances where you cannot guarantee that the contents of your customer's online basket will map directly to a single consignment.
-For example, you might operate more than one warehouse and so may need to ship some products separately.
+For example, you might operate more than one warehouse and so may need to ship some orders in multiple consignments.

 The **Consumer Options Flex** flow is useful to your business if: